 Would you like cleaner air where you live?
 Less traffic?
 More outdoor seating and green spaces?
 How about higher life expectancy?

-Brighton and Hove Council is piloting the city’s first low-traffic neighbourhood (LTN) scheme in Hanover – between Richmond Terrace, Albion Hill, Queen’s Park Terrace and Elm Grove – transforming the area into Hanover Liveable Neighbourhood.
+Brighton and Hove Council is piloting the city’s first liveable neighbourhood scheme between Elm Grove, Albion Hill, Queen’s Park Road, Edward Street and Richmond Terrace/Grand Parade –transforming the area into Hanover and Tarner Liveable Neighbourhood.
 This is a wonderful opportunity to optimise our outdoor space, increase opportunities for active travel and create safer, calmer streets for everyone.

 More space to walk & cycle